Knitschi/CPFCMake/documentation/DocumentationTargets.rst

 The Doxygen Package
 -------------------

-Currently the CPF provides the \ref cpfAddDoxygenPackage function to integrate <a href="http://www.stack.nl/~dimitri/doxygen/download.html">Doxygen</a>
+Currently the CPF provides the \ref cpfAddDoxygenPackageComponent function to integrate <a href="http://www.stack.nl/~dimitri/doxygen/download.html">Doxygen</a>
 based documentation generation into the CI-pipeline.
 Adding a doxygen package-component adds a custom target that runs doxygen with all the owned packages as input.